GOVERNOR CUOMO ANNOUNCES ROBERT MOSES AND JONES BEACH STATE PARKS NOW OPEN

 Nissequogue River State Park

 Current Status: OPEN - When Hurricane Sandy passed over Nissequogue River State Park, the damage was severe in some areas and minor in others.
 At the Greenhouse, 30 panes of glass were broken on the 2 wing canopies.
 Around the park more than 100 trees were lost to either uprooting or broken trunks.
 In the marina areas, extreme high tides flooded out the shoreline buildings.
-Chain link and post and rail fencing were destroyed from falling trees and limbs.
+Chain link and post and rail fencing were destroyed by falling trees and limbs.
 Multiple signs had been broken or damaged throughout the park.
 The park was re-opened to the public within a week and a half after the storm.
 The shoreline along the Nissequogue River sustained minor erosion.

 Planting Fields State Historic Park